Happy Birthday to the Iron Lady of Manipur – Irom Chanu Sharmila

 She was already involved in local peace movements regarding human rights abuses in Manipur when, on 2 November 2000, in Malom, a town in the Imphal Valley of Manipur, ten civilians were shot and killed while waiting at a bus stop.
 The incident, known as the “Malom Massacre”, was allegedly committed by the Assam Rifles, one of the Indian Paramilitary forces operating in the state.
 Sharmila, who was 28 at the time of the Malom Massacre, began to fast in protest.
 Her primary demand to the Indian government has been the repeal of the Armed Forces (Special Powers) Act (AFSPA).

 On 26 July 2016, Irom Sharmila, who had been on a hunger strike since 2000, announced that she would end her fast on 9 August 2017.
 She also announced that she would contest the next state elections in Manipur.
-The objective of her fast and entering politics is to fight for the removal of AFSPA as she has asserted “I will join politics and my fight will continue.”
+Her fast and then entering politics aims to fight for the removal of AFSPA as she has asserted “I will join politics and my fight will continue.”
 In October 2016, she launched a political party named Peoples’ Resurgence and Justice Alliance.

-She has been awarded many accolades for her activism, which includes a lifetime achievement award from the Asian Human Rights Commission, the Gwangju Prize for Human Rights, Mayilamma Award.
+She has been awarded many accolades for her activism, which includes a lifetime achievement award from the Asian Human Rights Commission, the Gwangju Prize for Human Rights, and the Mayilamma Award.

 -Staff Reporter